zcemycl/practice-app/README.md

 - Image Annotation
   - rough -- draw, drag, resize and delete
   - Maybe connect to S3 for data synchronization
+- Knowledge Graph
+  - vis.js -- Show force network.
+  - Can act as a table of content.
 - Feedback Form [To-do]
 - Try D3 force, cytoscapejs, react-diagram, drag and drop, etc.
 - Need to use more lifecycle.